pingcap/dbt-tidb/tests/README.md

 ## Set up

-Make sure you have python environment
+Make sure you have python environment, you can find the supported python version in setup.py
 ```bash
 pip3 install -r requirements_dev.txt
 pip3 install .